 |Fig. 4 from Sullivan et al. (2017).
 F1 and F2 are structural regions comprising most of the large single-copy unit, the F3 the two (duplicate) inverted-repeat regions and the small single-copy unit of the Picea plastomes.|

 This seems to be a compelling case (but note the BS < 100 for conflicting critical branches).
 It is also quite possible, since gymnosperm plastomes, in contrast to angiosperms, may be paternally or bipartentally inherited.
 But, is it a valid assumption that each single-gene tree (or, in Sullivan et al.'s case, trees based on multigene regions) reflects the true tree of that gene or gene complex?
 That is, even if I assume that all of the genes in my matrix share the same history, must they support the same inferred tree?

-Since I have on worked a lot a taxonomic groups, and often with other people's (plastid) data (during my entire career, I remained faithful to the nuclear-encoded ribosomal DNA spacers), my spontaneous answer would be: Absolutely not!
+Since I have worked a lot at low taxonomic levels, and often with other people's (plastid) data (during my entire career, I remained faithful to the nuclear-encoded ribosomal DNA spacers), my spontaneous answer would be: Absolutely not!
 Topological conflict may hint towards decoupled gene histories — it is a neccessary criterion but not a sufficient criterion.

 There are quite a lot evolutionary scenarios that will lead to data inevitably supporting wrong branches, or false positives (see also Walker et al.'s discussion).
 Even if evolution is a strictly dichotomous process (which it clearly isn't):